dgaydukov/cert-ocpjp11/files/LowLatency.md

 You can get current default GC by running this command: `java -XX:+PrintCommandLineFlags -version` - this would print default JVM settings, including default GC that would be running with your JVM. in JLS there is no info about garbage collection, so it totally depends upon VM implementation Viewing GC logs (using GCViewer tool):
-* you can add following line to VM arguments: `-verbose:gc -Xlog:gc:gc.log -XX:+PrintGCDetails -Xlog:gc*::time `
+* you can add following line to VM arguments: `-verbose:gc -Xlog:gc:gc.log -Xlog:gc*::time -Xlog:safepoint`
+* `-XX:+PrintGCDetails` - old way, before java9 to print GC logs
 * `-verbose:gc` - display verbose logs (by default into stdout)
 * `-Xlog:gc:gc.log` - send logs to file where `gc.log` - filename, you can specify other path to file
-* `-XX:+PrintGCDetails` - add gc details like: size of young and old before each gc
 * `-Xlog:gc*::time` - add timestamp to gc logs
+* `-Xlog:safepoint` - as combination of `-XX:+PrintGCApplicationConcurrentTime` and `XX:+PrintGCApplicationStoppedTime`
 * you can use https://github.com/chewiebug/GCViewer tools to visualize GC `java -jar gcviewer-1.36.jar`
 * you can use this tool https://visualvm.github.io/features.html You can run app without GC by adding `-XX:+UseEpsilonGC` - this would switch off GC completely, but app may fail with OutOfMemoryException